-The research area “Design of Matching Markets” focuses on the analysis and design of markets in which participants care about who they transact with, rather than just about whether a transaction takes place.
-Hence, prices do not necessarily lead to efficient allocation.
-Prominent examples include labour markets or the allocation of kindergarten, school and university places, where both sides have to choose each other: students cannot just decide to attend a popular university, they also have to be admitted (and vice versa).
-A major challenge in these markets is designing allocation mechanisms in a way that all participants have an incentive to reveal their true preferences.
-This can prevent individual participants from taking advantage of others through strategic reporting of their preferences.
-At the same time, it facilitates the empirical analysis of existing allocation practices, such as the introduction of gender and minority quotas in labour markets or catchment areas in school choice.
+The research area “Design of Matching Markets” focuses on the analysis and design of markets in which supply and demand are often not exclusively coordinated by prices, but by other criteria.
+Prominent examples include personal preferences of market participants in the sharing economy, as well as in education and labour markets, where both sides have to choose each other, i.e. employees cannot just choose their employer, they also have to be chosen (and vice versa).
+A major challenge in these markets is designing allocation mechanisms in such a way that all participants have an incentive to reveal their true preferences.
+This can prevent individual participants from taking advantage of others through strategic reporting of their preferences, whilst also facilitating the statistical analysis of existing allocation practices, such as the design of gender and minority quotas in labour markets or catchment areas in school choice.